CityRelay

 Did you know:

-A study led by the University of Cambridge revealed that Airbnb properties are more vulnerable to security risks due to frequent guest turnover and periods of vacancy.
-Having more short-term rentals in a community means fewer long-term residents with a personal stake in reporting crimes, making strong security measures more essential. – University of Cambridge
+Researchers from the University of Cambridge found that neighbourhoods with higher concentrations of short-term rentals or Airbnb properties experienced increases in robbery and violence.
+The study concluded that having more short-term rentals in a community means fewer long-term residents with a personal stake in reporting crimes, making strong security measures more essential. – University of Cambridge

 How to Keep Your Airbnb Secure in London

 Airbnb security is not just about protecting your property.
-It’s also important to protect your rental income stability and your property’s long-term performance.
+It’s also important to protect the stability of your rental income and your property’s long-term performance.
 It often requires a combination of preventive strategies, clear security systems, and high-tech tools.

 Here are 8 tips to help you boost Airbnb security, protect your property, and keep the community safer.